-To the Stockholders and Board of Directors of Martin Yale International GmbH, Markdorf/Germany
+To the Stockholders and Board of Directors of Intimus International GmbH, (formerly Martin Yale International GmbH) Markdorf/Germany

-We have audited the accompanying balance sheet of Martin Yale International GmbH, Markdorf/Germany (the Company) as of December 31, 2012 and December 31, 2011 and the related statement of income for each of the three years in the three-year period ended December 31, 2012.
+We have audited the accompanying balance sheet of Intimus International GmbH (formerly Martin Yale International GmbH), Markdorf/Germany (the Company) as of December 31, 2013 and December 31, 2012 and the related statement of income for each of the three years in the three-year period ended December 31, 2013.
 The financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.